mebeim/aoc/2020/README.md

 two strings of equal length and builds a *translation table* that turns each i-th character of the first to the i-th character of the second.
 This translation table can then be passed to `.translate()` to do the translation.
-If you are familiar with the Linux command line, you might now of the [`tr`][misc-man1-tr] command (shorthand for "translate"): what we are going to write will produce exactly the same result as the command `cat input | tr BFRL 1010`.
+If you are familiar with Linux command line tools, you might know about [`tr`][misc-man1-tr]: what we are going to write will produce exactly the same result as the command `cat input | tr BFRL 1010`.

 It's almost ridicolous that all of the long explanations above just translate to two lines of Python: